prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Base Converter/README.md

 # Title:-

-Base converter
+Base Converter

+## Aim :-
+We build a calculator which can convert any number from any base to any other base.
+In number systems, “Base” tells us how many numbers you have available.
+Binary has 2, octal has 8, decimal has 10 etc.

+## Purpose :-
+A program which can handle any number and base we give it.
+It could be save a lot of time when we want to change one base to another.

 ## Short Description :-

-simple python script to Base convert (Binary, decimal, hexadecimal & Octal etc.) to (Desired base (i.e. Binary, decimal, hexadecimal & Octal)).
+simple python script to Base convert (Binary, decimal, hexadecimal & Octal etc.) to (Desired base (i.e. Binary, decimal, hexadecimal & Octal).

 ## Setup instructions :-
   For script to work you must have python3 installed in your system.